vikejs/vike/README.md

 +------------------+                  +-----------------+
 ```

+> :warning: If your sub routes don't need URLs (if it's fine that the Product Pricing and the Product Reviews share the same URL `/product/42`), then you can simply use a stateful component instead.
+(When the user clicks on the "pricing" link -> the stateful component changes an internal state `productView` and shows the pricing view).

 By default,
 `vite-plugin-ssr` does [Server-side Routing](#server-side-routing-vs-client-side-routing),
 which means that when the user navigates from `/product/42/pricing` to `/product/42/reviews`,